 In Santa Clara I visited the monument to Ernestro “Che” Guevara and the museum dedicated to him and his comrades in the battle against the government forces in December 1958.
 This is well worth a visit and gives a good record of “Che” Guevara’s life and the times he lived in.

-This was my third visit to Cuba since 2019 and I have stayed in 11 different “Casas Particulars”.
+In January 2023 I made my 5th visit since 2019 and I have stayed in over 12 “Casas Particulars”.
 These are private owned houses that you can rent a room.

 I got the opportunity to mix with the family and share their meals.
 All of them were clean, safe and friendly and had a TV and a full range of kitchen appliances.

 I was free to travel wherever I wanted to without any restrictions on where I, or any Cuban, could go.
 There are very few police on the streets and the few I saw are relaxed and not aggressive.
 But it is a country where there is a punishment for every crime and it is adhered to.
 It does not depend on how much you can pay a lawyer.